From the airport to the city centre Milan

 By car Milan

-It's best to forget the car in downtown Milan: the public transport network is efficient and makes getting around easy.
+It's best to forget about the car in downtown Milan: the public transport network is efficient and allows you to get around with peace of mind.
 Parking spaces are expensive and in short supply (blue or white stripes, not yellow! these are reserved for residents).
 What's more, access to the historic center(Area C) is taxed; a measure adopted in an attempt to contain the very high pollution levels.
 Vehicles wishing to access Milan's hypercentre, Monday to Friday from 7.30 a.m. to 7.30 p.m., are required to pay a €7.50 congestion charge (two-wheelers and vehicles for people with reduced mobility are exempt).
 Payment is made at parking meters; some garages offer a package that includes the parking space + Area C.

 On the other hand, if you're planning to visit the surrounding area (abbeys, lakes, art cities...), a vehicle will certainly come in handy, even if trains generally serve the towns and major tourist attractions quite well.